+To ensure that messages are received and—if necessary—to avoid sending messages more than once, ActiveMQ supports message acknowledgment.
 Each consumer is configured to use an acknowledgment mode that determines when and how it will acknowledge a message—either automatically upon receipt, or by making an explicit call to an

 So far, we’ve covered what ActiveMQ is, and how it works.
 In the next section, we’ll introduce some useful metrics to help you understand how to monitor ActiveMQ.

 By tracking ActiveMQ metrics, you can effectively monitor resource usage, broker performance, and message activity.
 Monitoring these metrics can help you understand the performance of your messaging infrastructure and detect potential problems that might affect your services.

 ActiveMQ metrics come from: